spyder-ide/spyder/REVIEW.md

     - Is there feedback that would be helpful for solving future issues surrounding this change?
       Are there non-urgent concerns that the team should be made aware of?
     - If a bug is fixed, does the PR include a non-regression test?
-    - Are there images that should be added?
-      Are there images that should be resized or optimized in another way?
+    - Are there images that should be added, resized or optimized?

 - [ ] User-facing changes
     - Does the user interface or other visual elements match existing patterns in Spyder?